Posted on Leave a comment

 It feels like I’m in a race with myself.
 I am on negative 100 and have to rush mentally just get to zero.

-Sometimes I find myself getting annoyed about how many ideas I have in mind because I feel like I’m out of time – that if I had create all of that I wouldn’t sleep, eat or do anything else for the rest of my life.
+Sometimes I find myself getting annoyed about how many ideas I have in mind because I feel like I’m out of time – that if I had to create all of that I wouldn’t sleep, eat or do anything else for the rest of my life.
 It feels exhausting.

 Enjoying the unfinished projects